mprozowski/mprozowski.github.io/_pages/about.md

 Broadly, I'm interested in understanding how phenomena at "smaller scales" manifest at "larger scales" in a variety of contexts.
 Dually, I like problems of attempting to identify "smaller scale" behaviors that yield a given "larger scale" phenomena.
-More particularly, I'm interested in nonlinear diffusion, diffusive interface approximations, free boundary problems, calculus of variations, applications of optimal transport, and mathematical biology.
+More particularly, I'm interested in nonlinear diffusion-aggregation equations, diffuse interface approximations, free boundary problems, calculus of variations, applications of optimal transport, asymptotic analysis, and mathematical biology.
+My dissertation has focused on the well-posedness and large population limtis of Keller-Segel-type systems with nonlinear diffusion, and the results show that these can be seen as sharp interface limits of some curvature-driven flows.